 The University of Texas at Austin encourages direct communication between supervisors and employees to resolve workplace concerns.
-While the university has a formal grievance procedure, you're encouraged to use alternative conflict resolution services.
+To facilitate this,the Office of Conflict Management & Dispute Resolution offers voluntary, confidential workplace mediation services as an alternative to filing a formal grievance.
 The best and most lasting solutions and resolutions are those created by the people directly involved.

-Under the Grievance Policy, the university provides a fair and efficient process for you to present and resolve complaints and grievances arising out of the employment relationship.
-The Grievance Policy requires employees with disputes to try alternative dispute resolution (ADR) before beginning the grievance procedure.
+Under the grievance policy, the university provides a fair and efficient process for you to present and resolve complaints and grievances arising out of the employment relationship.
+The grievance policy requires employees with disputes to try alternative dispute resolution (ADR) prior to beginning the grievance procedure.

 The grievance policy can help address: